yodhcn/navidrome/docs/hld-plugins.md

   - Domain pattern wildcards (e.g., `"https://*.domain.com"`)
   - Full wildcard `"*": ["*"]` for unrestricted access (should be used with caution)
 - Whether redirects are allowed to be followed
+- A flag to allow local network access (`allowLocalNetwork`) which is disabled by default for security
+- Capabilities the plugin supports, allowing it to declare which functions it implements
 - Configuration options the plugin needs to function

 ### 3.3 Plugin Manager Implementation